Kia Ceed review - Reliability and safety

 Kia has remained the benchmark for UK car warranties since 2007 when it launched the original Cee’d with a seven-year/100,000-mile warranty.
 That warranty is applicable to all new Kia models, including the new Ceed, and it’s free to change it to the car’s subsequent owner.
 The mechanical warranty is supported by a 12-year anti-perforation warranty and a five-year paint warranty.

-The Ceed’s service intervals are pretty standard, and set at every year or 10,000 miles for petrol engines, or 12 months/20,000 miles for diesels.
+Service intervals are pretty standard, and set at every year or 10,000 miles for petrol engines, or 12 months/20,000 miles for diesels.
 Buyers can opt for Kia Care service plans, which offer fixed-priced packages tailored to the age and mileage of your car.

 In this review